kixlab/cs374-spring-2018/internal/07-Needfinding.md

 => include these in the reading, and add a high-level comparison of all these methods, helping students decide which method to use under which circumstance.

 Both activities worked quite well.
 Keep them.
+- In the Namdaemun activity, make sure to say that stage 3 should focus on a particular user class and ideas to support this group in particular.